YashSaroha/Git-Basics/README.md

 # Git-Basics
 Basic readme file including all the essential commands of git

-1)	Making a new directory			->	mkdir "yash-file"
+1)	Making a new directory			->	mkdir yashhh
 2)	Know the current directory		->	pwd
-3)	Change the directory			->	cd “directory-name”
+3)	Change the directory			->	cd directory-name
 4)	List all the files in current directory	->	ls
 5)	List all hidden files in directory		->	ls -a
 6)	Clone any existing repository		->	git clone “url”